Grand Prix racing history of Scuderia Ferrari: 2020s

 At the 2020 Abu Dhabi Grand Prix, the Ferrari Team Principal Mattia Binotto announced the name of the 2021 car, Ferrari SF21, with the 2020 Ferrari SF1000 chassis with a new aerodynamic design for earn less drag and a new powertrain for more horsepower.
 While scoring no wins with the SF21, Ferrari finished third in the Constructors' Championship.

 For the 2022 season, the team used the Ferrari F1-75, which celebrated the 75th anniversary of the first Ferrari production car.
 The F1-75 brought Ferrari their first race win at Bahrain under Leclerc, their first since the 2019 season.
 For the first half of the championship, Ferrari looked to be back on form after the winless seasons of the past two years, showing consistent results.
 However, a string of strategy errors and mechanical failures soon ensued, and in France, Leclerc, due to driver error, spun out and crashed.
 He subsequently retired, locking Ferrari out of first place in the Constructors' Championship.
+However, Leclerc would secure another win, and Ferrari's last win of the season, in the Austrian Grand Prix at the expense of Sainz, whose engine blew up.
 Ferrari would go on to finish second in the Constructors' Championship with Leclerc in second and Sainz in fifth in the Drivers' Championship.